kvn13github/Prime-checker-with-multithreading-and-leading-zero/README.md

 Check the output examples on how to use it in a terminal.

-So the code first asks how many digits, then prints the highest prime, then the lower primes, with a leading zero (imagine a bike lock with numbers) then checks these for Sophie-germain and safe primes.
+So the code first asks how many digits, then prints the highest prime, then the lower primes, with a leading zero (imagine a bike lock with numbers) then checks these for Sophie Germain and safe primes.

 With the added multithreading it is capable of generating output very fast even for prime numbers several digits long.